 Birgit Gebhardt, trend researcher and author of the New Work Order studies

 The drivers of change

-- Global networks are accelerating competition.
+- Global networks are accelerating communication and competition.

 - Automation, robotics and algorithms control merchandise management and are taking over aspects of human work performance.